apache/incubator-devlake/config-ui/public/onboard/step-1/default.md

 ##### What is a project?

 - On a high level, a project can be viewed as a real-world project or product line.
 It represents a specific initiative or endeavor within the software development domain.
-- On a lower level, a project is a way of organizing and grouping data from different domains.
+- On a lower level, a project is a way of organizing and grouping data from different tools.